thisisqubika/angus/README.md

 [![BuildStatus](https://api.travis-ci.org/Moove-it/angus.png)](https://travis-ci.org/Moove-it/angus)

-Angus is production-ready but under development, we are working hard to keep bringing new features and fixing any bug that may appear.
+Angus is production-ready, but still under development.
+We are working hard to keep bringing new features and fixing any bug that may appear.

 ## Project Page